Language selection

 FINTRAC defines “harm” as the degree to which a violation interferes with achieving the objectives of the Act (section 3, Act) or with FINTRAC's ability to carry out its mandate (section 40, Act).

-The AMP Regulations classify all violations by degree of importance.
+The Administrative Monetary Penalty Regulations classify all violations by degree of importance.
 They also determine the minimum and maximum penalty amounts for each level.

 In assessing the harm done by a violation, FINTRAC considers both the potential and the resulting harm.
 “Resulting harm” means separate violations that come from the original violation.
 For example, when the compliance policies and procedures do not address how to report large cash transactions, the resulting harm is the unreported large cash transactions.

-When an RE has completely failed to meet a requirement, the base penalty amount that is typically considered for that violation is the maximum amount set out by the AMP Regulations.
-This is because completely failing to meet a statutory requirement is what interferes the most with achieving the objectives of the Act and FINTRAC's ability to fulfil its mandate.
+When a reporting entity has completely failed to meet a requirement, the base penalty amount that is typically considered for that violation is the maximum amount set out by the Administrative Monetary Penalty Regulations.
+Failure to fully comply with statutory requirements is the primary obstacle to achieving the objectives of the Act and undermines FINTRAC's ability to effectively fulfill its mandate.

-When an RE has failed to meet part of a requirement, the base penalty amount determined for each violation depends on the part that is non-compliant and the extent of the failure.
-The extent of the failure is measured using assessment criteria that have been established based on the level of interference with achieving the objectives of the Act and FINTRAC's mandate.
+When a reporting entity fails to comply with a requirement, the base penalty for each violation is determined by the specific nature of non-compliance and the degree of the failure.
+The severity of the failure is assessed using established criteria, based on its impact on achieving the objectives of the Act and FINTRAC's mandate.

 Step 2: Compliance history and non-punitive adjustment

-The second step in a penalty calculation looks at both the compliance history of the RE and the AMP's purpose, which is to encourage compliance, not to punish (non-punitive).
+The second step in a penalty calculation looks at both the compliance history of the reporting entity and the administrative monetary penalty's purpose, which is to encourage compliance, not to punish (non-punitive).

-FINTRAC adjusts the penalty amount for each violation (determined in Step 1 above), based on whether or not the RE has previously been levied an AMP for the violation.
+FINTRAC adjusts the penalty amount for each violation (determined in Step 1 above) and if the violation has been observed as a deficiency.

-The AMP process begins with the issuance of a notice of violation and continues as outlined below:
+The administrative monetary penalty process begins with the issuance of a notice of violation and continues as outlined below:

 Notice of violation

-An RE subject to an AMP will receive a notice of violation that will include the following:
+A reporting entity subject to an administrative monetary penalty will receive a notice of violation that will include the following:

 A notice of violation must be issued no more than 2 years from the date when the non-compliance became known to FINTRAC.